-PROMESA, the Puerto Rico Oversight, Management, and Economic Stability Act, was signed into law by President Barack Obama in June 2016 to allow Puerto Rico to restructure its debt and achieve fiscal responsibility.
+PROMESA, the Puerto Rico Oversight, Management, and Economic Stability Act, enables Puerto Rico to restructure its debt and achieve fiscal responsibility.

 Puerto Rico’s $72 billion of debt was issued by more than a dozen public entities, ranging from the central government itself and the public employee retirement system to separate public corporations such as the Puerto Rico Electric Power Authority and the University of Puerto Rico.
 The size of these claims ranges from less than to more than $18 billion.

 Without restructuring, the central government alone would have set aside on average $2.7 billion in debt payments to creditors each year.
 Before PROMESA, 30 cents of every dollar the government collected in taxes and fees went to pay the debt.

 Since 2016, the Puerto Rico Government has not made any debt payments.
 PROMESA allows the Puerto Rico Government to halt debt payments while the Oversight Board is working on agreements with creditors to reduce the debt to a sustainable level.

 Puerto Rico’s public pension liabilities total about $55 billion.
 The largest pension system was about 1% funded.
 Even states with severely underfunded public pension systems, including New Jersey, Kentucky, and Illinois, still maintain a more than 30% funded ratio.